 Annual Higgs Lecture

-Every year, the Faculty of Natural & Mathematical Sciences invites an eminent speaker from across the fields of mathematics, physics, and informatics to deliver our flagship lecture, the Annual Higgs Lecture.
+Every year, the Faculty of Natural & Mathematical Sciences invites an eminent speaker from across the fields of mathematics, physics, chemistry and informatics to deliver our flagship lecture, the Annual Higgs Lecture.

 Named after alumnus and featuring as its inaugural speaker, Professor Peter Higgs, the lecture attracts staff, students and peers from across the science world and higher education sector, and focuses on a different field of science and mathematics each year.
 The lecture is incredibly popular, offering attendees with the opportunity to hear about a topic in a current area of interest, from world-renowned leaders in their field.